bualuk/cisc187-assignments/lab16-pointer-zoo/README.md

 using pointers and the class concepts from the last two weeks: virtual functions, overloads, etc.

-This lab also provides more practive working with some of the concepts used in the chain of responsibility pattern required for the last project.
+This lab also provides more practice working with some of the concepts used in the chain of responsibility pattern required for the last project.